BlakeBild/Tiny_Monster_Trainer/README.md

 ------- |"Rue"           | Mind       | Mysticism

+Updates as of 4/14/22:
+Fixed issue with mutate animation wouldn't load if you had 5 monsters.
+Added more body parts for monsters.

 Updates as of 4/11/22:
 Fixed issue where items were not being loaded correctly, it only loaded the first item that was saved.